-Discussion:
+Discussion

-Three major findings emerge from the present meta-analysis based on more 70.000 patients.
-Firstly, dyslipidaemia is present in less than one out of 4 COVID-19 patients.
-Secondly, and more importantly, SARS-CoV-2 infected patients with a pre-existing dyslipidaemia had an approximately 70% higher risk of death in the short-erm period.
+Three major findings emerge from the present meta-analysis based on more 70 000 patients.
+Firstly, dyslipidaemia is present in <1 out of 4 COVID-19 patients.
+Secondly, and more importantly, SARS-CoV-2 infected patients with a pre-existing dyslipidaemia had an approximately 70% higher risk of death in the short-term period.
 Thirdly, this last one association was influenced by HT, DM and HF.

 Present results reinforce the concept that comorbidities play a pivotal role in determining the COVID-19 patient's outcome.
 Given the large number of subjects analysed, our analysis provides additional information on the results of individual studies, extrapolating the results of the general population with history of dyslipidaemia and COVID-19 infection.
-As previously demonstrated, HT, DM and CVDs have been related to a worst outcome in the short-term period [2-4].
-Furthermore, also HF has resulted to influence the outcome of infected patients [29, 30].
+As previously demonstrated, HT, DM and CVDs have been related to a worst outcome in the short-term period.2-4 Furthermore, also HF has resulted to influence the outcome of infected patients.
 According to our observations, also dyslipidaemia is closely related to a SARS-Cov-2 worse prognosis, besides being a major cardiovascular risk factors and frequently associated with the clinical conditions mentioned above.
 Investigations on the prognostic role of dyslipidaemia in COVID-19 patients are scant since previous investigations have mainly focused on the modification of the lipid profile occurring during the disease.
-To this regard, a recent analysis has suggested that lipids, especially cholesterol, may play an important role in viral replication, internalization and immune activation in COVID-19 patients [31].
-By contrast, Qin et al. reported that total (TC) and low-density lipoprotein cholesterol (LDL-C) levels at admission negatively correlated with inhospital stay, suggesting that the gradual increase of TC and LDL-C indicate the progressive recovery of the patients with SARS-CoV-2 infection [32].
-Similarly, Sun et al. observed that low apolipoprotein A-1 and high-density lipoprotein cholesterol (HDL-C) levels predicted the severity of the SARS-CoV-2 infection and the poor outcome [31].
-Conversely, to the best of our knowledge, the present study represents the first meta-analysis examining the prognostic significance of dyslipidaemia which pre-exists the SARS-CoV-2 infection, eliminating the possibility that the lipid profile was already altered at the beginning of the disease, similarly to what already observed in patients with other infections or sepsis [33-37].
+To this regard, a recent analysis has suggested that lipids, especially cholesterol, may play an important role in viral replication, internalization and immune activation in COVID-19 patients.31 By

+Table 1.
+Characteristics of studies included in the meta-analysis